nataliekwak/AlliRater/README.md

 ![demo-gif](./demo.gif)

-- Natalie Kwak, Macguire McDuff, Brenda Nakasone, Lauren Nunag
+**Created by:** Natalie Kwak, Macguire McDuff, Brenda Nakasone, Lauren Nunag

 -----------------------------

-**INSTALLATION INSTRUCTIONS**
+## INSTALLATION INSTRUCTIONS

 Want to see AlliRater on your own machine?
 Make sure to have Node.js installed and your favorite text editor.